 After completing my leadership training in the military, my first role was leading a staff of 7 in administering a Language School.
 My second role, at the age of 24, was managing a staff of 60 with a budget of $10 million.
 These opportunities don’t often happen in business.
 I will admit, I spent a good portion of time ‘drowning and not waving’ through that period, but I had experienced staff (many of whom were 20 years older than me) to guide me and assist me.
 The role, the opportunity and the guidance from staff were invaluable experience for more expansive roles later in my career.
 They provided me with a wealth of experience to draw upon when leadership situations became more difficult and complex.

 After identifying talent and providing opportunity, the military requires all leaders to continue their leadership training as they progress through the ranks.
 Leadership training provides not only the opportunity to learn new skills and experience best practice, it provides an opportunity for leaders to network with their peers and build relationships.
+Whether it is focussing on emerging leader training, supervisor / team manager training or executive leadership training, there are always new skills to learn (and practise) as well as share learnings / tips / reflections with peers.

 The peer network is one of the most underrated in business today.
 In my military career, it was my peers that I often turned to for advice, help and suggestions, not my boss or peers.
 That group of people were the most effective sounding board because they knew exactly what you were dealing with.
 Your Manager and your team can be great help, but they also judge you at the same time.
 Your peers should be seen as part of your team, not competition.

-5. Train for war, not for peace.
+Lesson 5.
+Train for war, not for peace

 When times get difficult in business, training (and in particular leadership training) is one of the first costs removed.
 This is the complete reverse of what should happen.
 Most businesses train for peace, whereas the military trains for war.
 In business, leadership training is undertaken when staff are absolutely available, revenue is high and the workload is light.
 There is no pressure on time, money or personnel, so the lessons learnt often can’t be applied straight away.
 I am not suggesting to only train when times are bad – train for all situations.
 It makes no sense to cut training when sales are down or when the business is facing difficulty – surely that is the time when training and guidance are most needed!